OctopusDeploy/docs/docs/infrastructure/deployment-targets/dynamic-infrastructure/index.md

 ### Targets

 :::warning
 Before you can create dynamic targets in an Environment, the environment needs to be configured to allow it.
-See [Dynamic Targets in an Environment](/docs/infrastructure/environments/index.md#dynamic-targets-in-an-environment) for more information.
+See [Enabling dynamic infrasturcture](/docs/infrastructure/deployment-targets/dynamic-infrastructure/index.md#enable-dynamic-infrastructure) for more information.
 :::

 [Azure Web App](/docs/infrastructure/deployment-targets/dynamic-infrastructure/azure-web-app-target.md)